nalamat/neurobehavior/doc/getting_started.rst

 recommend you install this as local copy that you can edit if you wish to create new paradigms (e.g. add the root neurobehavior folder to the PYTHONPATH environment variable).
-Right now there is a hard-coded limitation (controlled by the function experiments.loader.get_experiment) that requires all experiment paradigms to be inside the paradigms package.
+Right now there is a hard-coded limitation (controlled by :func:`experiments.loader.get_experiment`) that requires all experiment paradigms to be inside the :mod:`paradigms` package.

 The approach I recommend is to use Python's pip tool.
 First, let's make sure that it's installed (PythonXY and Enthought's Python Distribution do not come